 In our lodge, we know how many people are preregistered for an event, and set those plus an additional small amount.
 Then we can start selling the extra’s above those amounts on Friday evening.

-And Saturday Lunch.
+And Saturday lunch.

 And Saturday dinner.